 Today, the technology landscape is being reshaped once again; this time by modern AI systems that interpret, summarize, and interact with online content in ways we’ve never seen before.
 That shift inspired me to take everything I’ve learned over the years and channel it into something new: OLAMIP, a standard designed to make websites truly AI‑ready.

-OLAMIP is the culmination of decades spent working across programming languages, data systems, web technologies, and early AI concepts.
-It reflects my belief that the future of the web depends on clear, structured communication between humans and machines; and that we can build that future intentionally, not accidentally.
+OLAMIP is the culmination of decades spent working across programming languages, data systems, web technologies, early AI concepts, and more than a decade of hands‑on experience with SEO and structured communication.
+It reflects my belief that the future of the web depends on clear, intentional dialogue between humans and machines; and that we can build that future deliberately, not accidentally.

 This is the next chapter of my work, and I’m excited to help shape how AI understands the web.